anushbishnoi/adhoc-utils/README.md

 # adhoc-utils
-The "adhoc-utils" repository serves as a collection of scripts and tools for ad-hoc tasks and temporary solutions.
+The "adhoc-utils" repository serves as a collection of scripts for ad-hoc tasks and temporary solutions.